Ch3ck/api-gateway-authorizer-lambda/README.md

 ## Description
-Experiments with AWS API Gateway containing scripts for verifying jwt tokens, λ authorizer function and basic λ function to return an api response
+Experiments with AWS API Gateway containing scripts for verifying jwt tokens, λ authorizer function and basic λ function to return an api response.
+This project contains a boilerplate for setting up basic lambda authorizers and not implementing fully secure authorization for API Gateway.

+This code is complementary to [my medium post](https://medium.com/@checko)

 ## Build
 ```